bruce30262/bruce30262.github.io/_posts/2017-07-16-MeePwn-CTF-2017-Brainfuck-1-2.md

 ## Brainfuck2

-For Brainfuck2, the binary is basically the same as Brainfuck1, except it has the following exectuting process:
+For Brainfuck2, the binary is basically the same as Brainfuck1, except it has the following executing process:

 ```c++
 BrainFuckVM *__fastcall BrainFuckVM::run(BrainFuckVM *this)